-Since 2015, Amazon has reduced the weight of outbound packaging per shipment by more than 36% and eliminated more than 1 million tonnes of packaging material, the equivalent of two billion shipping boxes.
+Since 2015, Amazon has reduced the weight of outbound packaging per shipment by more than 38% and eliminated more than 1.5 million tons of packaging material.

 From cardboard boxes to flexible bags, Amazon is working to improve the sustainability of its packaging.
 The company matches packaging size to products to use less material overall, and increases the amount of recycled content that goes into making them.

 Amazon’s packaging programs encourage vendors to package their products in easy-to-open packaging that is 100% recyclable and ready to ship to customers without additional Amazon packaging.
 The company tests packaging in a dedicated, state-of-the-art lab and in fulfillment centers across the globe to identify specific steps that vendors can take to improve their packaging, and ensure products are protected all the way to the customer’s doorstep.
 The company is also encouraging third-party sellers who do not use Amazon's fulfillment network - and therefore are responsible for their own packaging choices - to use more sustainable packaging.

 While Amazon works hard to reduce single-use plastic packaging material, customers in Europe may still receive products in plastic packaging under the following circumstances:

 - When a product comes in a single-use plastic bag from the manufacturer and the bag is suitable, Amazon will deliver the product to the customer in the manufacturer-supplied bag.
 This avoids the addition of unnecessary extra packaging.

 - If this bag contains contents that could spill, Amazon may decide to add an outer plastic layer of packaging.